g-otn/GameServerEC2Discord/README.md

 See also [Restoring a backup](#restoring-a-backup)

-### Protecting your server from the internet
+### Game specific post-setup

-Since you're running a public server, techinically **anyone on the internet** can join your server and do anything (grief, cheat, troll, etc).
+Since you're running a public server, techinically **anyone on the internet** can join your server and do anything (grief, cheat, crash the server, etc).
-This is most likely not desirable and you might want to do game-specific configuration to limit the server for you and your friends. (one of the purposes of this project)
+This is most likely not desirable and you might want to do game-specific configuration to limit the server for you and your friends.

 These are done by SSH-ing into your instance and then running commands or modifying some game server configuration files.
 (See also [SSH](#ssh))

+You'll also want to do this to load an existing save / world, depending on the game.

 15. Please **check the "post-setup" section on each games' [Game-specific notes](#game-specific-notes)** for things you may want to do.